tacodeDev/dev-starter/content/tezos_starter_04_smartpy.md

 We will need some metadata for our token.
 This is data that can be used by programs like wallets or explorers to display and interact with your token correctly.
 We choose an arbitrary name, zero decimals, and a symbol.

 To create our token we will use the mint method of the token that we just created.
-The recipient of the tokens will be the address of our token shop, we will create 100 tokens, add the metadata we just created and give the token the id 0.
+The recipient of the tokens will be the address of our token shop, we will create 1 token, add the metadata we just created and give the token the id 0.
 The admin will execute this function.

 ```
     shop.transfer_token().run(